 Bernice became a role model for many young flapper women.

 In Paris, fashion designer Coco Chanel had her locks cropped.
-Louise Brooks took the page boy look, also known as the ” Dutch Boy ” and combined it with the bob cut, and this is probably the most definitive and iconic bobbed hairstyle remembered today.
+Young Hollywood stars such as Colleen Moore and Louise Brooks took the page boy look, also known as the ” Dutch Bob ” This is probably the most definitive and iconic bobbed hairstyle remembered today.

 The New York Times reported in 1924 that thousands of women of all ages were invading the traditional mens barbers and demanding the new cuts !

-Fingerwaved or Shingle bobs became very popular and soon hairdressers were falling over themselves
+1920’s Finger waves or the Shingle bob became very popular and soon hairdressers were falling over themselves

 to come up with the next New Hair Look.
 By the late 1920s the Eton Crop was a dominant cut.

 The differences between the Orchid Bob, Eton Crop, Brushed Back Bob, Tousled Frizy Bob, The Shingle and all the other popular haircuts for women in the 1920’s was not exactly easy to tell, other than that they were all generally influenced by taking a pair of scissors to the once cherished long locks of a woman.
 It was a big decision, as the soft condition engendered by long hair could never really be reversed.